apapadaki-edu/standalone_msds_manager/README.md

 <br><br>
-I would be extremely grateful for any feedback or tips on how to improve or change these projects.
+I would be extremely grateful for any feedback or tips on how to improve or change this project.
 It would help immensely my development as a programmer.